bhubbard/api-log-pro/README.md

 ### API Access to Logs

-You can use the WordPress api to view the logs if you have `manage options` permssions as a WordPress User.
+You can use the WordPress api to view the logs if you have `manage options` permissions as a WordPress User.
 Here is the endpoint:

 ```/wp-json/api-log-pro/v1/logs```